SUE BRASWELL

 Juried Exhibits

-2016, Hylton Center Third Annual Juried Exhibition, Manassas, VA
+2016, George Mason University Hylton Center, Third Annual Juried Exhibition, Manassas, VA

-2021, National Association of Women Artists, Winter Small Works Exhibit, online
+2021, National Association of Women Artists, Winter Small Works Online Exhibit

 2021, National Oil and Acrylic Painters Society, Best of America Small Works, Principle Gallery, Charleston, SC

-2021, Portrait Society of America Members Competition, Finalist in Still Life
+2021, Portrait Society of America Members Only Competition, Finalist in Still Life

 2022, National Oil and Acrylic Painters Society, Best of America, Wilcox Gallery, Jackson, WY

-2022, Portrait Society of America Members Only, Finalist in Still Life
+2022, Portrait Society of America Members Only Competition, Finalist in Still Life

 Statement

-I live in the foothills of Virginia’s Blue Ridge Mountains on a horse farm where the inhabitants and their surroundings offer continual inspiration.
+I live an hour west of Washington, DC on a horse farm in the foothills of Virginia’s Blue Ridge Mountains.
+The farm inhabitants and surroundings offer continual inspiration.
 However, still-life and figure painting are equal endeavors.
 Painting is a splendid way to get to know any subject.
 In elusive outdoor settings, there is always more going on than first perceived.
-And while I can control the set-up of a studio painting, I invariably make wonderful discoveries as I paint my way through the objects that I have arranged and cast a light on.
-With every painting there is a balance of trying to hold onto my initial intentions while incorporating those discoveries.
-I want my viewers to experience this same delight, as their eye travels through my work.
+And while I can control the set-up of a studio painting, I invariably make wonderful discoveries as I paint my way through the objects that I arrange and cast a light on.
+With every painting there is a balance of trying to hold onto my intial intentions while incorporating those discoveries.
+My hope is that viewers experience similar revelations, as their eye travels through my work.